01-edu/public/subjects/AI.GO/transform-objects/README.md

 Modify the provided `robot` variable:

 - Add a `model` property with the string value 'RX-78'.
-- Add a `fullName` property that is the joined value of the `brand` and the `model` with a space in between.
+- Add a `fullName` property that is the joined value of the `brand` and the `model` with a space in between. (`brand` and `model`are already defined in the provided `robot`)
 - Add `10` to its `batteryLevel` property.

 #### Task 2:

 Let's move away from objects a bit, and discover a notion we will use later. `Duplicating a String with Placeholders`!

-Declare a variable `duplicate` that repeats the provided variable `sentence`, separated by a comma, and adds an exclamation mark at the end.
+Declare a variable `duplicate` that repeats the provided variable `sentence`, separated by a comma and a space, and then adds an exclamation mark at the end.

 > For example, if `sentence` is "Hello there", we expect "Hello there, Hello there!".